(Executive Orders and Mandates updated through March 22, 2021)

 On May 20, the administration approved a greatly generalized CDC revision entitled “CDC Activities and Initiatives Supporting the COVID-19 Response and the President’s Plan for Opening America Up Again”, which provides State and local officials with the option to implement the CDC guidance or ad lib their way through this nightmare.

 Fortunately, Broward is among the few Florida counties that pushed back when pressured to jump on Phase 1 and Phase 2 integration protocols.
 Instead, Broward County Administrator Bertha Henry issued a series of Emergency Orders that implemented CDC monitoring and mitigation measures specific to each of the newly reopened businesses and social venues.
 This should help the County quickly address any spike in new cases, given the increased exposure inherent in an economic reopening driven by guesswork and politics.

 Of course, given that research into this virus is still in its infancy, largely experimental recovery measures have fueled a passionate nationwide controversy.
 Officials at every level of government are walking on eggshells since the only bulletproof defense against a second containment shut down would be a vaccine or a cure, projected for some time next year – and the first 150 million doses will go to first responders worldwide – so don’t hold your breath.
-Click here for the executive orders and emergency declarations (updated regularly as issued) from the state, county and local government governing this eclectic excursion into the Twilight Zone.
+Click here for the executive orders and emergency declarations (updated regularly as issued) from the state, county and local government.